 Each type of juniper produces corn redolent of ripe berries.
 Despite the name, these are not true fruits.

 A word of caution, there are over 40 varieties of juniper berries, and they all contain varying levels of Thujone oil.
-Thujone oil if ingested in large amounts can cause stomach problems and kidney issues.
+This oil, if ingested in large amounts, can cause stomach problems and kidney issues.
 The most common type of juniper is Juniperus communist or common juniper has low levels of Thujone oil, therefore it is safe for eating.

 Juniper berries are not safe for pregnant and nursing mothers.

 Allspice Berries are similar to juniper berries, but they are not the same thing.
 It is an evergreen fruit that grows naturally in Latin America and the Caribbean.